digital-dream-labs/oskr-owners-manual/doc/unlock_checklist.md

 - [ ] 44.
 Check that Vector successfully applied the unlock software

 ### Deploy 3: Deploying the latest OSKR Software OTA image
 - [ ] 45.
-Download the last production software from <http://ota.global.anki-services.com/vic/oskr/full/latest.ota> into your local server folder
+If installing using a Python server, download the last production software from <http://ota.global.anki-services.com/vic/oskr/full/latest.ota> into your local server folder - otherwise skip to Step 46.

-Install the unlock latest OSKR file .
+Prepare installation of the latest unlocked OSKR OTA:
 - [ ] 46.
-Open <https://vector-setup.ddl.io> in a Chrome browser
+Using a Bluetooth-enabled computer or mobile device, open <https://vector-setup.ddl.io> in a Chrome browser
 - [ ] 47.
 Place Vector in its charging station and press the backpack button twice to enter pairing mode.
 - [ ] 48.
 Click "Pair with Vector" and select Vector from the popup.
-Enter any Pin codes
+Enter the PIN code that appears on the bottom of Vector's screen.
 - [ ] 49.
-Verify that the emulated console is working by typing `help`
+Press Alt+2 or Alt+3 to open the emulated console.
+Verify that the emulated console is working by typing `help`.

 Deploy the latest OSKR software:
 - [ ] 50.
-Copy the full link for OSKR `.ota` file
+Copy the full link for OSKR `.ota` file: <http://ota.global.anki-services.com/vic/oskr/full/latest.ota>
 - [ ] 51.
-Type `ota-start ` followed by this link
+Type `ota-start ` followed by this link.
+The full command should be: `ota-start <http://ota.global.anki-services.com/vic/oskr/full/latest.ota>`
 - [ ] 52.
-Check that Vector successfully applied the OSRK software
+Vector will apply the latest update OTA and then restart.
+Check that Vector successfully applied the OSKR software by
+          double-tapping his back button.
+The software version will appear after "OS:"
 - [ ] 53.
 Using the mobile App, sign into Vector and add your account to him

 ### Getting Secure Shell